peterdt713/Programming_Scripting_Project/README.md

 <b>Table 1:</b> Descriptive Statistics for entire dataset, were percentage is representational of pertentiles.

 * This was repeated for all three species.
-Similiar to the above, the code was subsequently updated to allow user input and to first check if the CSV file exists before creating a file.
+Similar to the above, the code was subsequently updated to allow user input and to first check if the CSV file exists before creating a file.

-* In contrast the high standard deviation noted for petal lenght for accross all species.
+* In contrast the high standard deviation noted for petal length, when viewing the data across all species.
 When each species is analysed individually the standard deviation is lowered significantly.
-This may indicate that petal lenght is a key feature in the differences between the species.
+This may indicate that petal length is a key indicator in the differences between the species.
 Further visualisation of the data will confirm this.
 ~~~
 # Creating a DataFrame for each Species
 # Setosa